richbodo/h2gc/README.md

 h2gc
 ====

-HitchHikers Guide to your Computer
+The HitchHikers Guide to your Computer is a wholly remarkable program